 While the paternity process can be done without an attorney, that doesn't make it a good idea.
 This is especially true in cases where paternity is contested or where the parties won't consent to a DNA test.
 Determining paternity can be an enormous undertaking; having an experienced family law attorney at your side makes the process much more manageable.

 If you are facing a paternity issue in Oklahoma, contact the experienced family law attorneys at the Worden Law Firm today.
 The family law attorneys at the Worden Law Firm has extensive experience in the paternity action process.
-By hiring the Worden Law Firm, you can leave the legal wrangling to your attorneys and focus on preparing for an expanded family.
 If you would like to discuss your case with the experienced family law attorneys at the Worden Law Firm, contact the firm today to schedule your free consultation.